GENERAL SCHEDULING POLICIES

-- By law, patients that are covered by Medicare or by Positive Healthcare (PHP) must be billed through their insurance.
+- By law, patients covered by Medicare or Positive Healthcare (PHP) must be billed through their insurance.

 - You are responsible for 20% of Medicare’s approved amount unless you provide our office with secondary insurance coverage at the time of your service.

-- You are also responsible for your Medicare annual deductible, as well as any charges for non-Medicare covered or cosmetic services.
+- You are also responsible for your Medicare annual deductible and any charges for non-Medicare covered or cosmetic services.

 - We are required to file with your primary insurance carrier only.
 As a courtesy to our patients, we will file a claim with your secondary insurance.
-The medical insurance you supply to our office must be accurate and up to date.
+The medical insurance you supply to our office must be accurate and current.

 - Your insurance coverage and benefits are a contract between you and your insurance company.
 Therefore, all disputes must be handled between you and your insurance company.

-- Claims are submitted promptly after treatment is rendered, and if not paid by the patient’s insurance by the 61st day after submission of claim, it will be billed in full to the patient.
+- Claims are submitted promptly after treatment is rendered, and if not paid by the patient’s insurance by the 61st day after submission of a claim, it will be billed in full to the patient.

 - It is a felony to discount or waive copays and deductibles.
 We will not commit medical insurance fraud and do not give copay or deductible discounts or waivers.

 Private Insurance/Self Pay/ No Insurance:

 - Patients pay Galt Dermatology directly for the care they receive at the time of service under our Time For Your Skin® billing model.
 Fee schedules for medical and surgical services are posted on our website under the “Pricing” section.

 - Occasionally, there may be an additional fee for staff time, administrative work, or other extra tasks that are done on your behalf.
 We will inform you BEFOREHAND if extra fees are involved.
 An example would be the time spent by the physician to process a prior authorization for prescriptions ($25).

 - Fees are subject to change at any time without notice.